scottlafetra/DarkFrontier/Gameplay Rules.md

 1. Copy your velocity from your velocity counter to the blank one on the right side of your ship's stat sheet.
 2. Add the velocity or launch velocity of the weapon you are firing to one or two adjacent hexes in a direction that the chosen weapon can fire.
 3. Resolve the velocity counter.
-4. Take one of the flak or missle markers marked with the velocity of the greatest value in the counter and place it in the direction indicated by the hex with the greatest velocity value on that side of your ship.
-Note that by choosing a marker that moves along the point of the hex grid, you have some freedom to angle your shot how you like.
-Make sure to place the markers such that their color matches that of the other markers currently on the board.
+4. Take one of the projectile tokens and place it in the direction it is being fired.
+The attacker plays projectiles with the black side up and the defender places projectiles with the white side up.
+5. Copy the velocity from the your right velocity counter onto the projectile.
-5. If the marker placed was a flak, place a dice on it as a spread counter currently set to 6.
+5. If the token placed was a flak, place a dice in the center of the token as a spread counter currently set to 6.

 ## Restrictions on missiles
 1. You may only fire as many missiles per turn (10s) as indicated on your ship's stat sheet.
-2. Each time you fire a missle, you remove one missle from your missle bay.
-3. You may not fire a missile if you do not have one in your missile bay to fire.
+3. You may not fire a missile if your missle bay isn't functional.

 ## Resolving Collisions
 ### Collisions between flak and other flak or missles:
 Flak is too sparse no interfere with other flak or debris clouds.

 ### Collisions between two missiles:
 1. Either player may choose to detonate their missle early.
-If both of these missles are from the same player, this is not an option.
-2. If either missle was detonated, both become flak, traveling with as if fired from a ship traveling at the missile's inital velocity and with a projectile velocity of the missile's gained velocity.
+2. If either missle was detonated, both become flak, traveling with the same velocity as they had before.

 ### Collisions between flak and a ship
 1. The player who controls the ship rolls two die.
 If either of them are higher than the spread value, the SCRAM system on board the ship was able to avoid the debris through a combination of luck and quick calculations.
 Continue with the steps below only if the flak was not dodged.